 Mills Peak – Downieville, California

-Downieville, which is a small place with a popular of 300 and at least two hours driving time from both Sacramento, Calif., and Reno, Nev., is home to quite a beautiful mountain biking trail.
+Downieville, which is a small place with a population of 300 and at least two hours driving time from both Sacramento, Calif., and Reno, Nev., is home to quite a beautiful mountain biking trail.
 In fact, it’s the destination for mountain bike racers who head here to participate in the Downieville Classic Mountain Bike Race and other competitions.
 In fact, just coming for the accompanying festival is worth the trip for some.
 Due to its popularity, for these races and otherwise, those who built and upkeep it have been doing some incredible work in keeping its quality high.
 The point-to-point 21.9-mile route would probably be judged by most to be moderately challenging on the technical side but pretty demanding physically.
 The elevation being ridden ranges from 2,886 feet above sea level to 5,177.

 Munds Wagon Trail – Sedona, Arizona